 Extracting heat from a liquid like water, has a very high power density due to the large medium density and sensible heat content of the water.
 The heat exchanger to do this is therefore small and cheap, while extraction of heat from the air has a much lower density and heat capacity.
 The heat exchangers are therefore much more bulky and expensive.
-In cases where very small amount of power would be required, it would be practical, however.
+In cases where very small amount of power would be required, it would be practical, however, eg. when you adapt a bicycle to use the thermal energy in the ambient air to deliver the required 500W to 1 kW power using a REHOS cycle, revolutionizing personal mobility in very poor communities in Africa, India not to forget India and Japan etc.